calistad/Customer_Analysis/README.md

 ## Overview

-Help a company optimize sales while better understanding customers by conducting 4 data analyses.
+Help a company optimize sales while better-understanding customers by conducting 3 data analyses.

 * Classify 50,000 customers based on their behaviors to enhance subscriptions and eliminate budget.